 API full form is an Application Programming Interface that is a collection of communication protocols and subroutines used by various programs to communicate between them.
 A programmer can make use of various API tools to make their program easier and simpler.
 Also, an API facilitates programmers with an efficient way to develop their software programs.
 Thus api meaning is when an API helps two programs or applications to communicate with each other by providing them with the necessary tools and functions.
 It takes the request from the user and sends it to the service provider and then again sends the result generated from the service provider to the desired user.

 How do APIs Work?

 The working of an API can be clearly explained with a few simple steps.
 Think of a client-server architecture where the client sends the request via a medium to the server and receives the response through the same medium.
 An API acts as a communication medium between two programs or systems for functioning.
-The client is the user/customer (who sends the request), the medium is the API, and the server is the backend (where the request is accepted and a response is provided).
+The client is the user/customer (who sends the request), the medium is the application interface programming, and the server is the backend (where the request is accepted and a response is provided).
 Steps followed in the working of APIs –

 - The client initiates the requests via the APIs URI (Uniform Resource Identifier)

 - The API makes a call to the server after receiving the request